Love (TV series): Critical

 Love has received positive reviews from critics, with particular praise for the cast.
 On the review aggregator Rotten Tomatoes, season one holds an approval rating of 88 percent based on 40 reviews, with an average rating of 7.2/10.
 The website's critical consensus reads, "Judd Apatow's Love is an honest look at building a relationship, helped along by its two appealing leads."
 On Metacritic the season has an average score of 72 out of 100, based on 27 critics, indicating "generally favorable reviews".

 The Hollywood Reporter and Variety reviewed the show positively but commented that the length of the episodes (up to 40 minutes) and the familiar premise do not always work in the show's favor.
 Daniel Fienberg at The Hollywood Reporter observes, "It's a variation on a common theme, but it's also squirmingly effective, fitfully funny and carried by a great, uncompromising performance from Gillian Jacobs...If you can warm up to the prickly, but probably realistic, characters, there's a lot to like, if not love."
 Alan Sepinwall of Hitfix reviewed it positively and said, "I can see all those issues, and more.
 I just don't care.
 When you feel it—as I very quickly did with Love—nothing else matters."

 On Rotten Tomatoes, the second season has an approval rating of 94 percent based on 17 reviews, with an average rating of 7.19/10.
 The website's critical consensus reads, "In its sophomore season, Love treads the balance between comedy and drama with greater confidence, going deeper into the endearing, frustrating, delightfully realistic relationship of Mickey and Gus."
 On Metacritic, the season has an average score of 80 out of 100, based on 6 critics, indicating "generally favorable reviews".

+The third season was also well-received, with 100% on Rotten Tomatoes (based on 11 reviews), and a consensus that "Love concludes with a moving final season that explores the work that goes into making a relationship succeed, allowing its central pair to surprise the audience, each other, and ultimately themselves."
+This season scored 77 out of 100 on Metacritic, indicating "generally favorable reviews".
+On The A.V.
+Club, Erik Adams wrote that "More than the love story itself, Love's greatest achievement might be that it managed to make Gus and Mickey feel like fully realized, complicated individuals independent of their love story."